 - Send us the documents we need so we can prepare for the review.
 These documents help us understand the context and practices of your service.

 Below are the documents you’ll need to complete these two steps.

-- Download the letter to send to parents, whānau, aiga and staff [DOCX, 157 KB]
+- Letter to send to parents, whānau, aiga and staff [DOCX, 157 KB]

-- Download the self report for Hospital-based services [DOCX, 95 KB]
+- Self report for Hospital-based services [DOCX, 95 KB]

-- Download the Statistical Profile of a hospital-based Early Childhood Service [PDF, 426 KB]
+- Statistical Profile of an Early Childhood Service [DOC, 1.53 MB]

-- Download the hospital-based Education and Care Assurance Statement [PDF, 782 KB]
+- Hospital-based Education and Care Assurance Statement and Self-Audit Checklists - August 2023 [PDF, 605.7 KB]

 We encourage you to let us know about any consultation your hospital-based service has done.
 We’re interested in any consultation that shows: